Measures against the corona virus

 Employment and home office

 Employers must allow office workers, and employees who do similar work, to work from home or on a mobile basis, unless there are absolutely necessary work-related reasons not to do so.
 Every employee is strongly recommended to work from home whenever possible and to reduce the hours they spend in their normal place of work to the minimum necessary.
+Unless the presence of more than 50 percent of the employees is absolutely necessary, offices in companies may only be occupied to a maximum of 50 percent.

 If it is not possible to keep to the minimum distance of 1.5 meters or the guideline amount of 10 square meters of office/workspace per employee cannot be maintained, employees must wear a medical face mask (i.e. a surgical mask, a FFP2 mask without valve, or KN95 masks without valve or comparable masks).
 Employers must provide the appropriate masks if it is not possible to keep to the minimum distance or if the guideline amount of 10 square meters of office/workspace per employee cannot be maintained.